jayant1211/Puzzle-Solver-using-Informed-AI-A-Algorithm/README.md

 # Puzzle Solver using Informed AI - A* Algorithm

-This repository contains an implementation of the A* algorithm applied to solve the classic 8-Puzzle problem.
-The A* algorithm is an informed search algorithm that intelligently explores the search space by combining the cost to reach the current state and a heuristic estimate of the remaining cost to the goal state.
+This project contains an implementation of the A* algorithm applied to solve the classic 8-Puzzle problem.

 ## Features
 <ul>